Puya Meithaba: Historicity

-No primary source exists for the libricide.
-Some claim the event to have been chronicled in the Cheitharol Kumbaba but such claims do not withstand scrutiny.
-Neither the manuscript in Meitei, preserved by the royal palace, mention any such event nor does the Bengali transliteration by Thongam Madhab, a royal scribe, c.
-1925.
+No contemporaneous source exists for the libricide.
+Some scholars claim the event to have been chronicled in the Cheitharol Kumbaba but such claims do not withstand scrutiny.
+Neither the manuscript in Meitei, preserved by the royal palace, nor the Bengali transliteration by Thongam Madhab, a royal scribe (c.
+1925) mentions any such event.
 (Note: A superficially edited version of Madhab's transliteration was published by Lairenmayum Ibungohal Singh and Ningthoukhongjam Khelachandra in 1967 from under the banner of Manipuri Sahitya Parishad, which did not mention the events either.)
 Some late apocryphal manuscripts do assert that Meitei texts were destroyed by the incumbent king Garib Nawaz on the 17th of Mera (?) in Sakabda 1654 (1732 CE) but these were likely forged to support the then-dominant collective memory of a libricide; all of them emend a word from Leima to Lairik.
 (Note: The actual line is Meetei Leima manghanye (lit.
-The Meitei Queen was destroyed (declared ritually unclean / excommunicated - ?).
+The Meitei Queen was destroyed; mean.
+The Queen was declared to be ritually unclean and/or excommunicated).
 Leima means queen whereas Lairik means books.)
 (Note: The first manuscript to carry this emendation was copied by one Kharaibam Deva in Bengali script, which Parratt found to be incomplete and in places, badly copied.
 In 1987, a second "critical" edition of Madhab's manuscript (see endnote e) was published by Khelachandra by extrapolating details from three other extant manuscripts — the one by Deva, and another two kept by Nameirakpam Dinachandra and Moirangthem Chandra — and even other Puyas; this mentioned the libricide and even provided a short account of the event but Paratt notes the descriptions to be unreferenced and mostly from sources, which had little historical worth, having never been subject to textual-historical criticism.
 For what it is worth, Dinachandra's manuscript did not mention the event and Manipur Sahitya Parishad's latest edition of the Kumbaba has since silently reverted to the 1967 version.)

-Gangmumei Kamei notes that the libricide was referenced for the first time in the works of Khumanthem Kaomacha, a Brahmin balladist-turned-historian in his 1934 publication — Manipur Itibritti.
+Gangmumei Kamei notes the libricide to have been referenced for the first time in the works of Khumanthem Kaomacha, a Brahmin balladist-turned-historian in his 1934 publication, Manipur Itibritti.
 (Note: Kaomacha even listed the names of the 123 puyas, which were burnt.
 See Kaomacha, Khumanthem (1980).
 "Manipur Itibrita") Pandita-Raja Atombapu Sharma reiterated these claims in his 1952 work Pakhangba and the claim soon made into every local publication.
 Carmen Brandt, Jyotirmoy Ray, and others have doubted the historicity of the libricide and criticized scholars who had uncritically accepted the popular narratives; they note that local sources give low and contradictory values about the number of burnt scripts, highlight the numerous documents that were written in Meitei during and well after the reign of Pamheiba including the very Cheitharol Kumbaba, and interpret Nawaz's attitude towards religion as one of strategic ambivalence than as one of missionary zeal.